Cooking in an air fryer is the most simplest and often most delicious way to simply throw together a nutritious scrumptious vegan meal without oil.

 How to Cook Saucy Meals Using an Air fryer

 - If you want to make a vegan vegetable lasagne, you can make a part of the recipe in the air fryer but you will still need to do the other stages in the traditional way.
-So, you cook the vegetables in the air fryer and mix them with a pre-prepared tomato sauce, then make the vegan cheese sauce or in a saucepan (or use a cashew sauce) before layering your lasagne in the usual way and cooking in the traditional oven.
+So, you cook the vegetables in the air fryer and mix them with a pre-prepared tomato sauce or oil-free tomato sauce, then make the vegan cheese sauce in a saucepan (or use a cashew sauce) before layering your lasagne in the usual way and cooking in the traditional oven.

 - For cauliflower cheese, cook the cauliflower and onion in the air fryer, then mix with your cheese sauce and bake it off in the oven.